abilitytechlab/wheelchair/README.md

 The src folder should be extracted in a ROS 2 workspace.
 It consists of the packages required for the step-motion and continuous-motion modes

 ## flask-app
 The flask-app folder contains the python script for the flask application, called latency_test.py.
-The templates folder contain the 2 html required templates called onmouse.html for step-motion mode and onmouse2.html for continuous mode
+The templates folder contain the required html templates called onmouse.html for step-motion mode and onmouse2.html for continuous mode

 ## Running the demo
 Two bash scripts are given to run the two different modes.